-My name is Tong Tuyet Dung, a PhD student in the department of Educational Studies University of York.
-I would like to invite you to a focus group of 6-8 students.
-It will be an informal discussion about your experience as an English speaking learner in the UK.
+My name is Tong Tuyet Dung, a PhD student in the department of Educational in the UK.
 The time and place are at your convenience but I am suggesting the last week of (May 2008).
 The session is expected to last within an hour but you can leave early if you wish.